johnno1962/InjectionIII/README.md

 This README includes descriptions of some newer features that are only available in more recent releases of the InjectionIII.app [available on github](https://github.com/johnno1962/InjectionIII/releases).
-You will need to use one of these releases for Apple Silicon or if you have upgraded to Big Sur due to changes to macOS codesigning that affect the sandboxed App Store version of the app.
+You may need to use one of these releases for Apple Silicon or if you have upgraded to Big Sur due to changes to macOS codesigning that affect the sandboxed App Store version of the app.

 ![Icon](http://johnholdsworth.com/InjectionUI.gif)

-`InjectionIII.app` needs an Xcode 10.2 or greater at the path `/Applications/Xcode.app` , works for `Swift` and `Objective-C` and can be used alongside [AppCode](https://www.jetbrains.com/help/objc/create-a-swiftui-application.html) or by using the [AppCode Plugin](https://github.com/johnno1962/InjectionIII/blob/master/AppCodePlugin/INSTALL.md).
+`InjectionIII.app` needs an Xcode 10.2 or greater at the path `/Applications/Xcode.app` , works for `Swift` and `Objective-C` and can be used alongside [AppCode](https://www.jetbrains.com/help/objc/create-a-swiftui-application.html) or by using the [AppCode Plugin](https://github.com/johnno1962/InjectionIII/blob/master/AppCodePlugin/INSTALL.md) instead.

 To understand how InjectionIII works and the techniques it uses consult the book [Swift Secrets](http://books.apple.com/us/book/id1551005489).

 ### Managing Expectations

-By rights, InjectionIII shouldn't work and this seems to be a common perception for people who haven't actually tried it and yet it does.
+By rights, InjectionIII shouldn't work and this seems to be a common perception for the sceptics out there who haven't actually tried it and yet it does.
 It relies on documented features of Apple's dynamic linker which have proven to be reliable for years now.
-That said you can't just inject any source file.
-You might anticipate problems injecting a file that contains a protocol definition or conformance for example but keep in mind that the worst case is that your application will crash during debugging and you'll have to restart it as you would have had to normally.
+That said,  you can't just inject _any_ any source file.
+You may encounter problems injecting a file that contains a protocol definition or the implementation of a conformance for example or casting using `as` but keep in mind  that the worst case is that your application will crash during debugging  and you'll have to restart it as you would have had to normally.
 The injectionIII bundle is only used during development in the simulator and cannot affect your application when it is actually deployed into production.

 To reason about your app while you are using injection, separate  data and program in your mind.
 You can't inject changes to the way data is laid out in memory by adding